joeldba/dwm-dba/README.md

 * libx11
 * libxft
 * libxinerama
-* terminus-font-otb
+* hack-ttf

 # Recommended, but not necessary:
 * my builds of dmenu, st, and slstatus, which can be found on my github page
+* picom
-* gtk-theme-arc-gruvbox-git (AUR)
+* arc-gtk-theme

 # Patches applied:
 * fullgaps - places gaps between windows
-* systray - adds a systemtray (currently disabled by default bc X will crash if it's enabled- don't know of a fix)
+~~systray - adds a systemtray~~ DO NOT ENABLE, X will crash if you do! might have something to do w/ the alpha patch, don't know of a fix.
-* fancybar - shows all clients on the bar instead of a single, active client
+* fancybar - shows all focused and unfocused clients on the bar
-* bar-height - allows you to adjust bar thiccness (set to 26px by default)
+* bar-height - allows you to adjust bar thiccness (set to 24px by default)
 * center - centers windows in floating mode
+* fibonacci & dwindle layouts
-* fibonacci/dwindle + centeredmaster layouts
+* centeredmaster & centeredfloatingmaster layouts
-* pertag - allows you to set layouts per tag (hence the name)
+* pertag - set layouts per tag (hence the name)
-* alpha - top bar is translucent if a compositor is used
+* alpha - makes the bar translucent when dwm is used alongside a compositor